Frequently Asked Questions – How it Works

 The property management industry is starting to undergo consolidation.
 Large national real estate franchises are buying smaller companies and expanding into as many markets as possible.
 Sometimes, the person you talk to doesn’t even live in Austin.
 Many don’t even have local leasing staff.
 Instead they allow tenants into your home unescorted with a lockbox code.

 With us, you have local Austintes who have been buying, selling, leasing and managing homes in Austin ourselves for over 25 years.
-We live in SW Austin and raised our two daughters in Austin.
-We own rental property here ourselves.
-We know this market and are a part of it.

 Q: Do you also provide Sales Services – I may want to Sell instead of Lease